Skip to main content

 Some of the most important insurance plans you should allocate your money to first are:

-Accidental death and disability insurance cover are usually available as an added insurance plan with the term or health insurance plans.
-For example, the iSelect Smart360 Term Plan from Canara HSBC Life Insurance can provide accidental and terminal illness cover with the life insurance cover.
+Accidental death and disability insurance cover is usually available as an added insurance plan with the term or health insurance plans.
+For example, the iSelect Smart360 Term Plan by Canara HSBC Life Insurance can provide accidental and terminal illness cover with the life insurance cover.

-Thus, you only need to buy a health insurance cover separately.
+Thus, you only need to buy additional cover separately.
 This plan will take care of sudden hospitalisation expenses.

-2. Saving for Emergency Fund- Insurance may help protect your financial health from major mishaps, but there are other financial risks that you cannot insure.
+• Build an Emergency Fund: Insurance may help protect your financial health from major mishaps, but there are other financial risks that you cannot insure.
 So, you will need to help yourself when it comes to such events, for example, job loss.
-So, you will need to create a large pool of readily available funds out of your income, and you need to do so:
+So, you will need to create a large pool of readily available funds out of your income, and you need to do so

-3. Allocation for Retirement- Retirement is the time when you can replace your income with the returns on your savings.
-For example, you expect a monthly income of Rs.
-1 lakh to sustain your lifestyle and household expenses.
+• Plan for Retirement: Retirement is the time when you can replace your income with the returns on your savings.
+For example, you expect a monthly income of ₹1 lakh to sustain your lifestyle and household expenses.
 If you can generate this income from the returns on your saved money, you can officially retire from the money-making profession.

 Given the long-term rate of return in the country and inflation, you can replace your monthly income from your 30s if you invest 10-12% of it until 60.
 However, given the uncertainty around future living conditions and your legacy goals, you may aim for a higher percentage to stay on the safer side.

-Several factors affect your retirement income needs such as liabilities, relocation, home purchase, etc.
+Several factors affect your retirement income needs, such as liabilities, relocation, home purchase, etc. Aim to invest at least 15% of your income toward retirement:

-1. Allocate to Long-Term Goals - The most important part of investing your savings is fulfilling long-term goals.
-Long-term goals like child’s marriage, education, and even starting up your own business are an important part of your life.
+• Allocate to Long-Term Goals: The most important part of investing your savings is fulfilling long-term goals.
+Long-term goals like a child’s marriage, education, and even starting up your own business are an important part of your life.

-1. You will have ready money if a goal props up and will need to allocate a lower portion of your income to meet the goal
+1. You will have enough money if a goal pops up and will need to allocate a lower portion of your income to meet the goal

 2. In case of the absence of such goals, your investment assets can become large enough to replace your occupational income

-2. Fulfilling Your Short-Term Goals -Short-term goals are the ones defining your lifestyle and household amenities.
-Goals like, modern interior, family vacation plan, home theatre purchase, etc. are done better with a good budget in hand.
+• Fulfil Your Short-Term Goals: Short-term goals are the ones defining your lifestyle and household amenities.
+Goals like modern interior, family vacation plan, home theatre purchase, etc., are done better with a good budget in hand.
 Thus, postponing these goals and saving money for them is always more rewarding than just pulling your immediate cash flow out of the line.

 But if you save about 10% of your income to build a pool of funds to meet such short-term goals, you have better purchasing power.
 All you will need to do is invest these funds in options that not only allow growth but also let you withdraw money partially.

-3. The Necessary Expenses - Ensuring a safe future with a life insurance and investments can take up about 50% of your regular income.
-The remaining 50% you can dedicate towards your family’s current financial needs, like household expenses.
-This 50% will also include children’s school fees and expenses.
+• Cover Necessary Expenses: Ensuring a safe future with life insurance and investments can take up about 50% of your regular income.
+The remaining 50% can be dedicated towards your family’s current financial needs, like household expenses.
+This also includes children’s school fees and expenses.

-You can budget the remaining income to meet the necessary expenditure including EMIs, Rent, groceries, etc. This is also the corpus from which you will meet the discretionary expense like movies, eating out, etc. This is to ensure a healthy balance so that while we work for the future, we can also enjoy our present.
+You can budget the remaining income to meet the necessary expenditure, including EMIs, Rent, groceries, etc. This is also the corpus from which you will meet the discretionary expenses like movies, eating out, etc. This is to ensure a healthy balance so that while we work for the future, we can also enjoy our present.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.